-The start of the Trail at Farnham is easily accessible by public transport.
-There are direct train services between London Waterloo and Farnham.
+The trail is easily accessible by public transport.
+Most people start at Farnham in Surrey, and there are direct train services between London Waterloo and Farnham.
 Farnham is also served by coach and local buses.

 London Gatwick and Heathrow Airports are both within an hour’s drive of Farnham.
 From Heathrow take a rail-air coach link to Woking railway station where you can catch a direct train to Farnham.
 From Gatwick, take the Gatwick Express to London Victoria station and transfer to London Waterloo for rail services to Farnham.

-From the end of the Trail at Dover there are regular train services from Dover Priory train station to London.
+From the end of the trail at Dover there are regular train services from Dover Priory to London.
 National Express operates frequent coach travel between London and Dover.
 Local bus services visit surrounding towns and villages.

 Several ferry companies currently operate from Dover port connecting to Calais and Dunkerque.
 There is a regular shuttle bus service from Dover Priory railway station to the Eastern Docks Ferry Port.

 You can find up-to-date public transport information including a journey planner at www.traveline.info

 Access by car via M25/M26/M2 and M20 is straightforward either from mainland Europe arriving in East Kent, or from London airports.

 Find out about travelling with bikes on train if you want to cycle your way across the route.

 The trail has an abundance of quaint, cosy country inns with rooms, pop up campsites or more formal hotels and family run B & B’s.

 Accommodation can be viewed on the Interactive Map below or on the Create Your Own Trip page here.